 - Keep a medicines reminder on your fridge, or put up a central noticeboard or whiteboard for day-to-day planning.
 This will help you to keep on top of your child’s asthma medicine routine over Christmas.

-- In our Christmas survey, 42 per cent of people told us stress is a main trigger for their (or their child’s) asthma over the festive period, so finding time to relax will help you and your child to stay well.
+- In our Christmas survey, 42% of people told us stress is a main trigger for their (or their child’s) asthma over the festive period, so finding time to relax will help you and your child to stay well.
 Make time for calming family activities such as colouring, going for walks or reading books together to help ease the stress and excitement of Christmas.

 “I think the excitement of Christmas affects my daughter’s asthma, so we try to schedule in some relaxation time, like doing arts and crafts together and reading Christmas books” – Asthma and Christmas survey respondent.

 More advice on looking after your child's asthma can be found here.

-"It can be really hard not to let the excitement of Christmas interfere with your (or your child's) usual asthma routine, when there are presents, visiting and different meal times," says Sonia Munde, our Head of Helpline.
+"It can be really hard not to let the excitement of Christmas interfere with your (or your child's) usual asthma routine, when there are presents, visiting and different meal times," says expert asthma nurse Kathy.
 “It’s really important that you do the following things so you can stay on top of your, or your child’s, asthma as well as possible.”

 - Take your preventer inhaler and any other medicines you’re taking exactly as prescribed, every day, even if you're out and about or staying with friends or family.